Skip to main content

 4. Create a schema file for each "collection" required in your app.
 Defaults are provided for Users, Settings, Inbox and Outbox.

-5. Set up your development environment
+5. Set up your development and production environments

 6. Add tenants to your app using stoker add-tenant (one tenant for each organization that will use your app)